 - the kind of work you do.

 Your decision will also depend on the support and flexibility of your employer.
-Most people who want to continue to work during treatment are able to do so in some capacity.
-Some people manage by adjusting their work hours for a while – they may miss a couple of days here and there or work part-time.
+Most people who want to keep working during treatment are able to do so in some capacity.
+Some people manage by adjusting their work hours – they may miss a couple of days here and there or work part-time.
 See suggestions on how employers can support you.
 Others choose to take a break or retire.

 Each person’s situation is different – not everyone with the same type of cancer will make the same decision about work.
 It’s best to do what feels right for you.

 Telling your employer that you have cancer is a personal decision.
 While there is no law that requires you to share the diagnosis with your employer, you do have some obligations.
-You must tell your employer about anything that will affect your ability to do the essential requirements of your job, or could reasonably cause a health and safety risk for yourself or other people (e.g. if side effects of medicines you are taking may affect your ability or safety at work).
+You must tell your employer about anything that will affect your ability to do the essential requirements of your job or could reasonably cause a health and safety risk for you or other people.
+For example, some medicines you are taking may affect your ability or safety at work.

-You may decide to only tell your employer if the cancer starts to affect your ability to do your job.
-Or you may decide to inform them right away so that you can jointly come up with a plan to deal with the impacts on you and your workplace.
+You may decide to wait and tell your employer only if the cancer starts to affect your ability to do your job.
+Or you may decide to inform them right away so that you can work together to plan how to deal with the effects on you and your workplace.
 Keeping the diagnosis a secret may cause you unnecessary stress trying to cover it up.
-Being open with your employer may:
+Being open with your employer may have some advantages:

-- enable you to discuss the support you need and any adjustments that could be made to your work
+- lets you discuss the support you need and any changes that could be made to your work

-- help you find out about any benefits you can access, such as additional leave
+- helps you find out about any benefits you can access, such as additional leave or income protection insurance

-- make it easier to organise flexible working arrangements
+- makes it easier to organise flexible working arrangements or to take time off work for appointments or treatment

-- reduce the risk that any impacts on your work will be seen as poor work performance.
+- reduces the risk that any effects on your work will be seen as poor work performance.

-Keep in mind that information you share on social media websites, such as Facebook and Twitter, is publicly accessible and may be visible to your employer and colleagues.
+If you want to keep the diagnosis to yourself, remember that information you share on social media websites, such as Facebook and Twitter, may be visible to your employer and colleagues.

 Your employer needs your consent to tell others about your illness and treatment unless it’s a serious health risk to others, in which case they may be able to disclose this information without your consent (but only to the extent necessary to reduce the risk).
 If you believe your health information has been shared without your consent, talk to your employer.
 The person who shared the information may be disciplined.
 You can seek advice from the Office of the Australian Information Commissioner.

-If you take paid personal leave because you are sick, your employer may require a medical certificate confirming you’re unwell.
-The certificate doesn’t have to say you have cancer.
+If you take paid personal leave because you are sick, your employer may require a medical certificate or other evidence confirming that you're not fit for work The certificate doesn’t have to say you have cancer.
+Depending how long you are away, your employer may ask for some details about why you are absent.

 What and how much you tell your employer will depend on your preferences, your workplace and the kind of relationship you have with your employer.